Château des ducs de Savoie

-The Château des Ducs de Savoie, also known as Château de Chambéry, is a fortified castle dating from the 11th century, located in the French commune of Chambéry in the Savoie department of the Auvergne-Rhône-Alpes region.
+The Château des ducs de Savoie, also known as Château de Chambéry, is a fortified castle dating from the 11th century.
+It is located in the French commune of Chambéry in the Savoie department of the Auvergne-Rhône-Alpes region.

 Modified several times since the 13th century, it has retained its administrative vocation ever since.
 From 1502 to 1578, the castle chapel housed the Holy Shroud.
-The bell tower now houses the 70-bell “Saint-François de Sales” carillon, the work of the Paccard foundry in Sévrier.
-A concert is held every first and third Saturday of the month at 11 a.m.
+The bell tower now houses the 70-bell "Saint-François de Sales" carillon, the work of the Paccard foundry in Sévrier.
+A concert is held every first and third Saturday of the month at 11 am.

 Today, the château houses the Savoie Prefecture, the Savoie Departmental Council, and the Savoie Academy.

 Listed as a historic monument: the former Château des Ducs de Savoie was listed by decree on August 10, 1881; the grand salon with its Louis XVI decor was listed by decree on April 20, 1960.

 Location

 The château at the foot of Bellevue.

 The former Château des Ducs de Savoie is located in the French department of Savoie, in the commune of Chambéry.
 The château was originally built on a terrace (butte, or poype) facing the town at the end of the Montjay hill.
 Sloping gently to the southeast, it was then raised to give the château a more commanding position over the town.
 At its foot was a branch of the Albanne River.

 Today, the Albanne has been diverted into the Leysse upstream of the town center, where it no longer flows.
 The nearest river to the château is the Leysse, some 500 m to the north.
 At the foot of the castle are the Place du Château and the Faubourg Maché, which, together with the hospital, mitigates the presence of the Montjay hill near the castle.
-Still dominant and facing Chambéry's old town and city center, the château is now also dominated by the Bellevue district on the first slopes of the Chartreuse massif.
+Still dominant and facing Chambéry's old town and city center, the château is now also dominated by the Bellevue district on the first slopes of the Chartreuse Massif.